BAAL-NF/nopeak-utils/README.md

 Following that, another pipeline was run for FOXA1, NR3C1 and ESR1 (data in `/exports/igmm/eddie/ponting-lab/oyvind/work/baal_chip/prototypes/motifs_2`).
 Hence this repository has two data folders, one for [CTCF](ctcf) and one for the [other transcription factors](other_tfs.dvc).

-This repository uses poetry for dependency handling and DVC for handling large data files.
+This repository uses poetry for dependency handling and git-lfs for handling large data files.
 To set up the repository, do the following

 ```bash